 A 2016 Hayes Health Technology Assessment, updated in 2021, reviewed comparative effectiveness of percutaneous vertebroplasty versus sham, conservative treatment, or kyphoplasty for osteoporotic vertebral compression fractures.
-The evidence comprised 19 studies: 15 RCTs, 1 quasi-RCT, and 3 database studies.
+The evidence comprised 19 studies: 15 RCTs, one quasi-RCT, and three database studies.
 The sample sizes were 49 to 1,038,956 patients with VCFs due to osteoporosis with a follow-up of 6 months to 4 years.
-The authors reported that moderate-quality evidence found that for patients with acute pain, pain relief was better for VP versus sham or CT in 4 of 10 studies, and was similar to comparators (sham, facet block, kyphoplasty) in 6 of 10 studies.
-For patients with chronic pain, VP was favored over CT in 3 of 5 studies, was equivocal relative to sham in 1 study, and was similar to kyphoplasty in 1 of 5 studies.
+The authors reported that moderate-quality evidence found that for patients with acute pain, pain relief was better for VP versus sham or CT in four of ten studies, and was similar to comparators (sham, facet block, kyphoplasty) in six of ten studies.
+For patients with chronic pain, VP was favored over CT in three of five studies, was equivocal relative to sham in one study, and was similar to kyphoplasty in one of five studies.
 Findings were generally similar for disability and QOL.
 The most reported adverse events across studies were the occurrence of additional VCFs following treatment and cement leakage.
 The 2021 annual review included two new key studies with no change to the evidence or conclusion.

 Li, Cai & Cong (2021) performed a systematic review and meta-analysis comparing the safety and efficacy of vertebral augmentation (VA) with non-surgical management (NSM) for treatment of osteoporotic OVCFs.
 The study included 20 randomized controlled trials involving 2,566 patients with painful OVCFs.
 There were no significant differences between PVP and sham procedure VAS scores at most time points during follow-up period.
 In a subgroup analysis based on fracture type and fracture location, significant differences of VAS were found between PVP and CT and were not found between PVP and sham procedure.
-In a subgroup analysis of duration of back pain, significant differences were found between PVP and CT in VAS at 1 week, 3 months and 1 year.
+In a subgroup analysis of duration of back pain, significant differences were found between PVP and CT in VAS at 1 week, 3 months, and 1 year.
 The differences of VAS were not significant between PVP and CT at 1 month and 6 months.
 The authors concluded that VA is safe and effective for treatment of painful OVCFs with good clinical outcomes compared to patients undergoing conservative NSM.
-(Authors Berenson et al. (2011), Boonen et al. (2011), Blasco et al. (2012), Chen et al. (2014), Farrokhi et al. (2011), Firanescu et al. (2018), Kallmes et al. (2009), and Klazen et al. (2010), which were previously cited in this policy are included in this systematic and meta-analysis review).
+[Authors Berenson et al. (2011), Boonen et al. (2011), Blasco et al. (2012), Chen et al. (2014), Farrokhi et al. (2011), Firanescu et al. (2018), Kallmes et al. (2009), and Klazen et al. (2010), which were previously cited in this policy are included in this systematic and meta-analysis review].

 Hinde et al. (2020) performed a systematic review and meta-analysis comparing mortality benefits of individuals with osteoporotic vertebral compression fractures (OVCFs) who have undergone VA versus those who received non-surgical management (NSM).
-A total of 16 studies including more than 2 million patients with OVCF (VA = 382 070, NSM = 1 707 874) were included in the review.
-Only 7 studies were included in the meta-analysis.
-Results showed hazard ratios (HRs) for mortality benefit for VA versus NSM over a two- and five-year period as 0.78 (P < .001) and 0.79 (P = .05).
-Pooled hazard ratio for mortality comparing VA with conservative management was 0.78 (P < .001) and 0.79 (P = .05).
-Pooled hazard ratio for mortality benefit over VA with a hazard ratio of 0.77 versus 8.87 (P < .001).
+A total of 16 studies including more than 2 million patients with OVCF (VA = 382,070, NSM = 1,707,874) were included in the review.
+Only seven studies were included in the meta-analysis.
+Results showed hazard ratios (HRs) for mortality benefit for VA versus NSM over a two- and five-year period as 0.78 (p < .001) and 0.79 (p = .05).
+Pooled hazard ratio for mortality comparing VA with conservative management was 0.78 (p = .003) at up to 10 years.
+Balloon kyphoplasty provided a mortality benefit over VA with a hazard ratio of 0.77 versus 8.87 (p < .001).
 The authors concluded that VA offers survival benefits when treating OVCFs and should be offered in carefully selected patients as a best clinical practice.
 Osteoporotic vertebral compression fractures who underwent vertebral augmentation were 22% less likely to die at up to 10 years after treatment than those who received nonsurgical treatment.